Introduction

 4. Surfing

-Adventure Parc Snowdonia offered inland surfing in their wave pool, however, it unfortunately closed in 2023.
+Adventure Parc Snowdonia offered inland surfing in their wave pool in nearby Dolgarrog, however, it unfortunately closed in 2023.

-Zip World have taken over the site and it will reopen in March 2024, but it is not yet known at this stage if or when the wave pool for surfing will reopen - watch this space!
+It is not yet known at this stage if or when the wave pool for surfing will reopen - watch this space for any news!

-The Wave Garden Spa - offering luxurious spa treatments and packages - is next to the Hilton Garden Inn Snowdonia hotel at the same location (it remains open)
+The Wave Garden Spa - offering luxurious spa treatments and packages - is next to the Ixora Hotel at the same location and it remains open.

 5. Climbing Yr Wyddfa (Snowdon)

-Of course Yr Wyddfa (Snowdon) is one of the most popular walks in North Wales!
+Of course the hike up Yr Wyddfa (Snowdon) is one of the most popular walks in North Wales!

-Climbing the tallest mountain in Wales and England is a challenge most visitors want to do at least once.
+Climbing the tallest mountain in Wales and England is a challenge most visitors to our region want to do at least once.

 There are different paths and routes to hike to the top - some are easy whilst others are more difficult.